mealie-recipes/mealie/docs/docs/documentation/getting-started/features.md

 ### Site Settings

 The site settings page contains general information about your installation like the application version, some configuration details, and some utilities to help you confirm your installation is working as expected.
-For example, you can use the Email Configuration section to validate that your email credentials are setup correctly and that the email service is working as expected.
+For example, you can use the Email Configuration section to validate that your email credentials are set up correctly and that the email service is working as expected.
 Additionally, there is a docker-volume utility that will confirm your volumes are configured and shared correctly between the front and backend of the application.

 [Settings Demo](https://demo.mealie.io/admin/site-settings){ .md-button .md-button--primary }